nimroddanielmaayan/the-wild-oasis/notes.md

   the actual value of the ref.
 NOTE 1: Why `useRef` and not `let`?
 Because `let` in a functional component gets reset on every render.
 NOTE 2: `useRef` is updated synchronously, so it's never "stale"
-- `useReducer` - similar to state, but for more complex state management like Redux which uses reducers
+- `useReducer` - similar to state, but for more complex state management libraries like Redux which uses reducers
 - `useMemo` - for memoization of values, which is a way of caching values so that we don't need to recompute them every time.
 It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)